 review). forthcoming - Publication

 of Solid State Electrochemistry (in press). forthcoming - Publication

 Research by UT Dallas engineers could lead to more efficient cooling of electronics, which would pave the way for quieter and longer-lasting computers, cellphones and other devices.
 Much of modern technology uses silicon as semiconductor material.
 But research recently published in the journal Nature Materials shows that graphene conducts heat about 20 times faster than silicon.
 The Nature Materials paper incorporates the findings of researchers at UT Austin, who conducted an experiment focused on graphene’s heat transfer.
 They used a laser beam to heat the center of a portion of graphene, then measured the temperature difference from the middle of the graphene to the edge.
 Cho’s theory helped explain their results.
 The Nature Materials experiment was done in collaboration with Shanshan Chen and Weiwei Cai of Xiamen University in Xiamen China and UT Austin; Qingzhi Wu, Columbia Mishra and Rodney Ruoff of UT Austin; Junyong Kang also of Xiamen University; and Alexander Balandin of the University of California, Riverside.

 In the battle of the batteries, lithium-ion technology is the reigning champion, powering that cellphone in your pocket as well as an increasing number of electric vehicles on the road.
 But a novel manganese and sodium-ion-based material developed at The University of Texas at Dallas, in collaboration with Seoul National University, might become a contender, offering a potentially lower-cost, more ecofriendly option to fuel next-generation devices and electric cars.
 Battery cost is a substantial issue, said Dr. Kyeongjae Cho, professor of materials science and engineering in the Erik Jonsson School of Engineering and Computer Science and senior author of a paper describing the new material in the journal Advanced Materials.

 They die at the most inconvenient times.
 Cellphones go dark during important conversations because a battery hasn’t been recharged.
 Or the automotive industry revs up with excitement for a new battery-powered vehicle, but it needs frequent recharging.
 Or yardwork is delayed because the battery for your string trimmer is dead.

 Researchers at The University of Texas at Dallas have developed a high-powered, environmentally safe lithium-sulfur substitute that could drastically lengthen battery life.
-Their work has been published in the journal Nature Nanotechnology
+Their work has been published in the journal Nature Nanotechnology.

 “There’s huge promise in lithium-air batteries.
 However, despite the aggressive research being done by groups all over the world, those promises are not being delivered in real life,” Cho said.
 “So this is very exciting progress.
 (UT Dallas graduate student) Yongping Zheng and our collaboration team have demonstrated that this problem can be solved.
 Hopefully, this discovery will revitalize research in this area and create momentum for further development.”